Hue-Jhan/Multi-Api-Hook-Dll/README.md

 - **DLL Injection**: VirtualAlloc(Ex) + VirtualWrite/Memcpy/WriteProcessMem/Manual + GetModuleHandleW + GetProcAddr(loading function) or LoadLibrary(A/W/ExA/ExW)/LdrLoadLibrary/Manual Mapping + CreateThread(Ex): If the program starts a thread with a StartRoutine in a known library (kernel32 for LoadLibrary, ntdll for LdrLoadLib), or with an Argument that looks like a dll, or in a previously tracked memory, the dll will flag this pattern, analyze it and stop it if necessary.

-- **DLL Hijacking**: work in progress.....
+- **DLL Hijacking**: work in progress, i will update this after i created a good dll hijacker.....

-- **Queue APC Thread**: work in progress...
+- **Queue APC Thread**: work in progress, same thing....

-- **Callback exploit**: work in progress...
+- **Callback exploit**: work in progress, same thing...

-The DLL also hooks the respective Ntdll functions of many Windows Api procedures, which means that even malwares that use native api are detected.
+Because the DLL also hooks the respective Ntdll functions of many Windows Api procedures, even malwares that use native api are detected.
 For simplicity, not every function variation is listed above, for example memory copying can occur via VirtualWriteMemory, Memcopy, WriteProcessMemory, but i did not list all the function possible for "copying memory", the same thing applies for thread manipulation, changing memory protections, etc. For a full list check out the contents of the functions in ```nt_hooks.cpp```, where the majority of the detection part takes place.

-System calls are not detected because they bypass libraries or function as well as almost any usermode hooks, you could potentially track raw syscalls in the stack but idk, maybe in the future i will create a full kernel mode Edr...
-Also, advanced malware may evade hooks if it manually manipulates memory and threads in unconventional ways.
+System calls are not detected because they bypass libraries or function as well as almost any usermode hooks, you could potentially track raw syscalls in the stack but idk, i tried with my direct-syscall malwares but every time it ended up crashing them... maybe in the future i will create a full kernel mode Edr...

+Btw advanced malware may evade hooks if it manually manipulates memory and threads in unconventional ways    : (